 Important MessageYour Notice of Intended Marriage must be completed, signed (by at least one of the parties), then witnessed (by an Authorised Person) and emailed back to Simple Ceremonies at LEAST 1 (one) calendar month prior to your ceremony date.

-A) Complete a Notice of Intended Marriage and lodge it with your Celebrant - at least 1 calendar month prior to your ceremony. * All Notices must be typed - see link below.
+A) Complete a Notice of Intended Marriage and lodge it with your Celebrant - at least 1 calendar month prior to your ceremony. * All Notices must be completed online - see link below.

 B) Provide passport OR original birth certificate and photo ID (eg drivers license)

 C) If you have previously been married you will also need to provide original divorce papers or if applicable, a death certificate.